Be ready to share stories that demonstrate the type of worker you are

 • Result: Lastly, explain what the outcome was in relation to the actions you took.

-If you follow this structure, you'll put together a response that is both effective and concise.
+If you follow this structure, you'll put together a response that's both effective and concise.

 Be specific